yungyuc/nsdhw_21au/proposal/Luke2336/README.rst

    - For 2 ~ m + 1 lines, there are two integer a and b, which means there is an edge between vertex a and b.
 - Output format
    - There are n lines.
-   - Each line contains a 2D coordinate of the vertex i.
+   - Each line contains a 2D integer coordinate of the vertex i.

 Engineering Infrastructure
 ==========================